Your Goal Grade

 | What will you do to learn the content/ develop the skill? | What examples will you add to the portfolio to demonstrate your learning? | What characteristics of the chosen examples demonstrate you have met your goal? |

 | Working towards various goals set by me, my group, or my professors.
-Practicing time management to ensure all deadlines are met Always show up to class ready to work and participate | Reflections Class discussions Group projects | The reflections will show how I can analyze while also meeting deadlines.
-My participation in group discussions and research projects will demonstrate my commitment to collaborative work.
+Practicing time management to ensure all deadlines are met Always show up to class ready to work and participate | Reflections Class discussions Group projects Website | The reflections will show how I can analyze while also meeting deadlines.
+My participation on the website and research projects will demonstrate my commitment to collaborative work.
 The class discussions will help me evaluate my work ethic, so I can learn how to work independently and contribute to deadlines more effectively. |

 Goal 2 (15%)